Do you have questions? We have answers.

 Federal and state laws protect your privacy by determining who can access your data.
 These laws mean that your health information will never be provided to anyone other than your health care team or authorized clinicians.

 Because your health information is transferred electronically, SMC Connected Care will track where your health information has been sent to ensure that only your healthcare team providers are viewing your information.
 Every time a clinician accesses your personal health information, an audit trail is recorded.
-The Health System cares about your privacy, and this type of accountability provides an additional layer of security for your health information.
+County Health cares about your privacy, and this type of accountability provides an additional layer of security for your health information.

 Your health information is encrypted into a type of technical language that can only be translated, or decrypted, by someone who has the authority to do so.
 Therefore, only your healthcare team providers will be able to read your health information.